YOUNG ENTREPRENEURS ACADEMY

 YEA! is a cutting-edge program that takes students ages 11 to 18 through the process of starting and launching a real business or social movement over the course of an academic year.
 By the end of the class, students own and operate fully-formed and functioning businesses, which may be carried on after their graduation from the program.

-Partnering with the Hudson Area Chamber of Commerce and Tourism Bureau are the Hudson School District and the University of Wisconsin–River Falls.
+Partnering with the Hudson Area Chamber of Commerce and Tourism Bureau are the Hudson YMCA, Hudson School District, the University of Wisconsin–River Falls, and Xcel Energy.

-YEA! classes will be run by the Hudson Area Chamber of Commerce and Tourism Bureau and hosted at the Hudson Middle School from October 2016 to May 2017.
-Classes will be held on Monday from 5:00 p.m. - 8:00 p.m.
-Tuition for the 30 week program is $495.
+YEA! classes will be run by the Hudson Area Chamber of Commerce and Tourism Bureau and hosted at the Hudson YMCA Teen Center from October 2018 to April 2019.
+Classes will be held on Monday from 5:30 p.m. - 8:00 p.m.
+Tuition for the 20 week program is $495.
 Enrollment is open to all students entering grades 6-12 in the fall.

 The Young Entrepreneurs Academy (YEA!) teaches middle and high school go-getters how to start and run their own, REAL businesses.

 Founded in 2004 at the University of Rochester with support from the Kauffman Foundation, YEA! has helped more than 4,000 students nationwide launch over 3,000 businesses and social movements.
-The Hudson Area Chamber of Commerce & Tourism Bureau is excited to introduce YEA! to our community with its inaugural class for the 2016-17 academic year.
+The Hudson Area Chamber of Commerce & Tourism Bureau was excited to introduce YEA! to our community with its inaugural class during the 2016-17 academic year.
+We are now accepting applications for the 2018-19 academic year.

 YEA! guides students through the process of fulfilling their very own American dream.
 By bridging the business and educational communities students are taught by trained instructors, and are exposed to guest lecturers, successful entrepreneurs and mentors.
 Over the course of the program, students: